kumahq/kuma-website/app/_src/production/upgrades-tuning/fine-tuning.md

 ### Kubernetes client

 Kubernetes client uses client level throttling to not overwhelm kube-api server.
 In larger deployments, bigger than 2k services in a single kubernetes cluster, number of resources updates can hit this throttling.
-In most cases it will be safe to increse this limit as kube-api have it's own throttling mechanism.
+In most cases it is safe to increase this limit as kube-api have it's own throttling mechanism.
 To change client throttling configuration you need to update config.

 ```yaml